Council Connects

 You need to be signed in to comment in this Guest Book.
 Click here to Sign In or Register to get involved

-JimDale over 1 year ago
+JimDale over 2 years ago

 Met with the state today about ARPA funds for transformational regional approaches to address homelessness, workforce development, and mental and behavioral health challenges.
 Learned more about 2 proposed projects that will benefit Golden regardless of ultimate location in the region.
 Colorado Sun discusses both - https://coloradosun.com/2021/12/17/denver-homeless-recovery-campus/

-Laura Weinberg almost 2 years ago
+Laura Weinberg over 2 years ago

-JimDale almost 2 years ago
+JimDale over 2 years ago

 https://www.nytimes.com/2021/09/01/health/childhood-obesity-covid.html